dantearaujo1/dantearaujo1/README.md

 ## Hello, welcome to my Github Profile 🖐️

-- 🔭 I’m currently working on clone of tennis game for Atari 2600 in processing
-- 🌱 I’m currently learning kotlin for Native Android Development and Processing for my University classes
-- 🌱 I’m know a little of C++, Python, Javascript and Lua, but didn't ever work professionaly with any of them.
+- 🌱 I’m know a little of C++, Python, Javascript, Typescript and Lua.
-- 👯 I’m looking to collaborate on open source game projects
-- 🤔 I’m looking for help with understanding concepts of openGL or VULKAN
 - 💬 Ask me about anything
 - 📫 How to reach me: Send me a DM!
 [Instagram](www.instagram.com/dantearaujo_)
 - ⚡ Fun fact: i'm graduated in civil engineering at Universidade Federá do Ceará